-Investors will pay a one-off access fee of 1.0% (excluding GST) of the Application Money contributed to the Fund, payable to the Trustee out of the Fund.
-This fee is payable to the Manager as soon as practicable after units have been issued in respect of the application monies.
-The number of Units issued is based on the amount contributed less the Access fee.
+A one-off Access fee, equal to 1.0% (excluding GST) of the Application Money contributed to the Fund by an Investor from time to time, is payable to the Manager out of the Fund.
+This fee is payable to the Manager as soon as practicable after an interest has been issued in respect of the Application Money.
+The number of Units issued is based on the amount of the Application Money less the Access fee after allowing for the impact of GST to the Fund in respect of the Access fee.